-There has been a recent emergence of “ready-to-camp” sites that’s all about making camping easy, fun and hassle-free.
+There has been a recent emergence of “ready-to-camp” sites that are all about making camping in Canada easy, fun and hassle-free.

 Each site also has a picnic table and a fire pit or BBQ.
 Just bring food, personal effects and sleeping bags.
 (And don’t forget clothes for your kids or grandkids!)

 Parks Canada has been creative in providing unique camping options throughout Canada, including Yurts, Double-Tents, Micro-Cubes, a Cocoon Tree Bed, Goutte d’Ô and Tiny Homes on Wheels.

 The next morning, I remembered that my sister sent a bag of new clothes for the twins, which I was to give to their mother when she came to pick them up.

 So I fetched the bag and the kids were thrilled to find new clothes including lace dresses and leggings with polka dots.